mtanzim/portfolio-2023/src/pages/work/resume.md

 ### Full Stack Engineer, [Diginex](https://www.diginex.com/) | Berlin, Germany, Dec 2018 - Dec 2019

-- Diginex pioneers blockchain based tools for governments and corporations, working with institutions such as the UN and Microsoft
-- I helped develop a cryptocurrency trading platform that aggregates price data and allows algorithmic and manual trading across exchanges
-- I worked on internal tools for backtesting arbitrage models using the Bellman-Ford algorithm, load testing, and supporting financial data transfer protocols
-- Our tech stack and design principles focused on supporting data streams, analytics, and visualization: `Python`, `Pandas`, `Postgres`, and `Redis` on the backend, `React` with `RxJS` on the frontend, and `AWS` for encryption and user authentication
+- At Diginex, a blockchain technology company, I developed a cryptocurrency trading platform for algorithmic and manual trading, and worked on internal tools for backtesting arbitrage models, load testing, and supporting financial data transfer protocols.
+I utilized `Python`, `Pandas`, `Postgres`, and `AWS` in the backend, and `React` with `RxJS` on the frontend.

 ### Contract Backend Engineer, [ReloTalent](https://relotalent.com) | Hanoi, Vietnam, Mar 2018 - May 2018